svandisproject/technical-whitepaper/TechnicalRoadmap.md

 * It was created in Material Design with friendly login options.
 It will serve as a platform for the newsfeed, the ICO screeners, alt-coin screeners and up to date information, and blockchain connected modules that serve to keep the platform transparent.

 ### Research & Development
-* The team researched originally the data structures that token offerings have in common to create a standardized fact reporting system for blockchain
+* The team researched originally the data structures that token offerings have in common to create a standardized fact reporting system for blockchain.
 * News aggregation and the scraping of data sources was of particular interest in research.

 ## Q2 2018